glibesyck/NMA/W2/D2/linear_systems.md

 \dot{x} = \frac{dx}{dt} = Ax
 $$

 "Linear systems are all alike; every nonlinear system is nonlinear in its own way."
 Go with linear systems as long as you can and then only switch to nonlinear.
-When $a < 0$ - exponential decay; $a > 0$ - exponential growth. $x(t) = x_0 \text{exp}^(at)$ Behaviour on the system with 2 or more variables depends on the eigenvalues.
+When $a < 0$ - exponential decay; $a > 0$ - exponential growth. $x(t) = x_0 \text{exp}^{(at)}$ Behaviour on the system with 2 or more variables depends on the eigenvalues.
 Complex eigenvalues are extremely important for modeling cycling behaviour.

 ![Eigenvalues and eigenvectors impact on the behaviour of the model](../images/eigen.png)